JairEscamilla/Bicirenta/README.md

 ```

 ## Usage
-You can run the program of 3 ways.
-First, you can see the users registrations with the comand:
+You can run the program in 3 ways.
+You can see the users registrations with the command:
 ```bash
 $./bicirenta.exe -usu
 ```
-Second, you can see the help menu with the command:
+You can see the help menu with the command:
 ```bash
 $./bicirenta.exe -h
 ```
-Third, you can see the developers credits with the command:
+You can see the developers credits with the command:
 ```bash
 $./bicirenta.exe -c
 ```
-Finally, if you don't introduce parameters to the program from the terminal, you can login into the system.
+If you don't introduce any parameters to the program from the terminal, you can login into the system.
 Example:
 ```bash
 $./bicirenta.exe
 ```